Three-Year-Olds' Guide to Cal Academy of Sciences - 510 Families

 Curiosity Grove offers little kids their own space to play and be loud away from the crowds | Photo: Julie Herson

-The New Wander Woods nature play space
+The Wander Woods nature play space

-This new nature-inspired play space is a must-see for three-year-olds!
+This nature-inspired play space is a must-see for three-year-olds!
 From whimsical structures woven out of branches and leaves to hollow logs and hidden fairy doors, Wander Woods offers little kids the opportunity to get dirty and hands-on with nature.
 Pro Tip: Bring a change of clothes if your kiddo is the type to dive headfirst into a mud sensory table or the like.
 More info here >

 child building with logs and brances